garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 I recently had a bit of fun working on a puzzle, and learned some interesting things along the way about generic algorithms as well, so I thought I'd share.

 Each week, [FiveThirtyEight](http://fivethirtyeight.com) posts a Riddler puzzle for intrepid puzzlers to solve.
-On Oct, 14th, this was the [Riddler:](http://fivethirtyeight.com/features/this-challenge-will-boggle-your-mind/)
+On Oct.
+14th, this was the [Riddler:](http://fivethirtyeight.com/features/this-challenge-will-boggle-your-mind/)
 <blockquote>What arrangement of any letters on a Boggle board has the most points attainable?
 Boggle is played with a 4-by-4 grid of letters.
 Points are scored by finding strings of letters — connected in any direction, horizontally, vertically or diagonally — that form valid words at least three letters long.
 Words 3, 4, 5, 6, 7 or 8 or more letters long score 1, 1, 2, 3, 5 and 11 points, respectively.</blockquote>

 There are myriad ways that this type of problem can be tackled, and some of the successful solutions can be seen in the [following week's Ridder](http://fivethirtyeight.com/features/rig-the-election-with-math/).
 Personally, I decided to try using a genetic algorithm.
 It's something I have heard about quite a bit, but had yet to find a suitable puzzle.